sara-nl/spiderdocs/source/Pages/maintenance_instructions.rst

 **Dates: 03/02/2021 - 12/02/2021**

 During the testing phase you can test your pipelines on two new worker nodes, fully configured with the upgrades outlined above and confirm whether or not your work will be impacted by the upgrade.
-This is optional but highly recommended to ensure that your jobs will be running as expected after the upgrade.
+This is optional but highly recommended to ensure that your jobs will be running as expected after the upgrade of the production cluster.

 ..
 Note::
    Any jobs running on the upgraded nodes during the testing phase will be killed when the testing phase ends, on 12/02/2021 end of the day.